Note

 vdot = sccm * 1.0e-6/60.0 * ((OneAtm / gas.P) * (gas.T / 273.15)); % m^3/s

-mdot = gas.D * vdot; % kg/s
+mdot = gas.massDensity * vdot; % kg/s

-mfc = MassFlowController;
+mfc = MassFlowController(upstream, cstr);

 mfc.massFlowRate = mdot;

-% now create a downstream reservoir to exhaust into.
+now create a downstream reservoir to exhaust into.

 downstream = Reservoir(gas);

-% connect the reactor to the downstream reservoir with a valve, and
+connect the reactor to the downstream reservoir with a valve, and set the coefficient sufficiently large to keep the reactor pressure close to the downstream pressure of 60 Torr.

-v = Valve;
+v = Valve(cstr, downstream);

 v.valveCoeff = 1.0e-9;

-% create the network
+create the network#

 network = ReactorNet({cstr});

-% now integrate in time
+now integrate in time#

 tme = 0.0;